 - Salary for Nurture member of staff and the running cost of our Nurture room.

-- Funding additional TA support in class to raise standards and the percentage of PP pupils achieving age related expectations in all areas.
+- Funding additional TA support in KS1 classes to raise standards and the percentage of PP pupils achieving age related expectations in all areas and deliver Talk Boost for EYFS pupils.

 - Funding external mentoring 1:1 for pupils.